i358/blackjack-with-arduino/README.md

    - Turn the potentiometer right to increase analog input for "Hit."

 2. **Button Confirmation:**
-   - Press the button to confirm your selected action.
+   - Press and hold the button to confirm your selected action.
+Release the button once you've made your choice.

 3. **Scoring:**
    - Exceeding 21 results in a bust, leading to the dealer's turn.
    - If both you and the dealer bust, it's a double bust.
    - Ties occur when both scores are equal.
    - To win, your score must surpass the dealer's without busting.

 ## System Logic

 The game's logic revolves around the decision-making process driven by the player's interaction with the potentiometer and button.
 The potentiometer sends analog data, and the system interprets this data to determine the player's choice.
 Here's a breakdown of the system's logic: